What is Title IX?

 In accordance with Title IX, Macalester College does not discriminate on the basis of sex or gender in its educational, extracurricular, athletic, or other programs or in the context of admissions or employment.
 The College prohibits all forms of sex discrimination, including sexual harassment, gender-based harassment, sexual violence, and differential treatment.

-Dunn will be a key member of the President’s team, and play a vital role to lead efforts across all divisions of the college to ensure compliance with statutes and federal regulations as it relates to Title IX, civil rights, equal employment opportunities, and affirmative action laws; overseeing College-wide training and prevention programs for faculty, staff, and students related to Title IX, protected class discrimination, and harassment; and work collaboratively and proactively with campus partners to ensure that the campus climate and environment, both in and out of the classroom, is an inclusive, equitable, safe, and welcoming living, learning, and working environment.
+Dunn will be a key member of the President’s team, and play a vital role to lead efforts across all divisions of the college to ensure compliance with statutory and regulatory requirements as it relates to Title IX and bias-related harassment laws and regulations.
+He will work collaboratively and proactively with campus partners to ensure the campus climate, both in and out of the classroom, is an inclusive, equitable, safe, and welcoming learning, living, and working environment.